fabianehlert/Blog/blog/content/about.md

 menu = ""
 +++

-Hi!
-I'm Fabian.
-I'm a passionate mobile App Developer and Designer based in Germany.
-I love creating Apps that are simply unique and feature an astonishing user experience evoked by a one of a kind user interface and code coded to the edge of perfection.

-# Contact me!
-If you have any questions, please feel free to ask me!
-You would like to drink some coffee or tea with me?
+Hey! 👋 I'm Fabian from Germany.
+I love developing and designing stuff.
+Especially Apps 😉

+> **Interested in UX & UI since April 23rd 1997**

+> **Doing iOS since Retina** (meaning I started when the iPhone 4 came out in 2010 😉)

+> **I had also been doing some Android development in the past**

+## Get in touch
+Don't be shy, say hey! 😊
+<br>Wanna drink some coffee or tea?
 Just ask!
-Because asking has a tremendous power.
+Because asking has a tremendous power 🙇

 Mail: [hello@fabianehlert.com](mailto:hello@fabianehlert.com)